Master student projects

 Master student projects in TAXA

 TAXA welcomes new students to do their master projects on topics related to our main research area.
 Please contact any of us if you are interested!
-Below is a list of current projects by master students in our group, and a few projects where new students are invited.
+Below are some suggestions for relevant master projects in our group.
+Please contact the potential supervisors for more details and feel free to explore previous master student projects for an overview of what a thesis could look like.

-Species delimitations in selected groups of beetles (Coleoptera) in northern Europe (project for Master thesis)
+Species delimitations in selected groups of beetles (Coleoptera), wasps (Hymenoptera) and true bugs (Hemiptera) in northern Europe

 The beetle fauna in northern Europe is generally well known when it comes to taxonomic borders between species, but still there are difficult taxonomic complexes where species limits are discussed or controversial.
 Modern methods with use of molecular data combined with traditional methods provide unique possibilities to resolve such research questions today.